RouEmpire/the-creative-media-note/pages/BASH.md

 	  ls
 	  pwd
 	  ```
-- This will tells the Shell which #runtime to execute this BASH Script
+- This will tells the Shell which #runtime or #intepreter  to execute this BASH Script
 -